justinhaaheim/eslint-config-jha-react-node/README.md

 # eslint-config-jha-react-node

-A comprehensive ESLint configuration for React and Node.js projects with TypeScript support.
-This configuration includes best practices for React development, TypeScript, and modern JavaScript features.
+My eslint flat config for React and Node.js projects with Typescript.

 ## Features